Grow your best life

 3/25/20263 min read

 We women are amazing beings.
-Through centuries of being held down, disregarded, ignored, diminished, disempowered, controlled, beat up and even murdered, we are here and we are more awake than ever.
+Through centuries of being held down, disregarded, ignored, diminished, disempowered, controlled, abused, beat up and murdered, we are here and we are more awake than ever.
 We have a voice to be heard.
 We have a purpose to be seen.
 And we have a place to be honored.

 When these tactics don't resolve things (and they generally won't), it's a short step into frustration, anger, depression, anxiety, hopelessness, or apathy.
-Try to share this with these men and all you may get back is blame and shame.
+Try to share this with these men and all you may get back is defensiveness, blame and shame.
 It's exhausting and demoralizing.

 So what can we do as women living in this context?